Delta variant of the coronavirus forces new lockdowns, restrictions around globe

 Residents of Sydney face a stay-at-home order through July 9 and fines as Australia tries to stiff-arm the delta variant after serving as a model for virus control earlier in the pandemic.

-Germany, meanwhile, restricted travel from Portugal and Russia after declaring them to be “virus-variant zones.”
+Germany, meanwhile, restricted travel from Portugal and Russia after declaring them to be “virus-variant zones,” and Japanese officials said Monday that Olympic athletes from delta-heavy countries will be tested every day for a week.

+Athletes must also avoid other people for three days after landing in Tokyo for the Summer Games, which begin July 23.

 Global health officials say the new wave of infections and restrictions reflect the power of the swift-moving delta variant first detected in India.
 It is becoming dominant as countries race to vaccinate larger shares of their populations.